Metabase at scale

 - Filter your data.
 Encourage people to filter data when asking questions.
 They should also take advantage of Metabase’s data exploration tools (including record previews) so they only query data relevant to the question they’re trying to answer.

-- Database or data warehouse?
-Folks often get started with Metabase using a transactional database like MySQL or Postgres.
+- Decide whether to use a database or a data warehouse.
+Folks often get started with Metabase using a transactional database like MySQL or PostgreSQL.
 While these databases scale quite well, they often aren’t optimized for the type of analytical queries that Metabase will use.
 Operations like

 maxcan slow down once you reach a certain scale.
 As analytics adoption grows, you may find the need to explore dedicated data warehouses like Amazon Redshift, Google BigQuery, or Snowflake.